apex/up/CONTRIBUTING.md

 - [config](config) – Configuration structures and validation for `up.json`
 - [cmd](cmd) – Commands, where `up` is the CLI and `up-proxy` is serving requests in production

-Note that this is just a first past, and the code / layout will be refactored.
+Note that this is just a first pass, and the code / layout will be refactored.
 View [Godoc](http://godoc.org/github.com/apex/up) for more details of the internals.

 ## Proxy